ke8lva/new_ham_finder/README.md

 to set the schedule.
 __crontab -e__

 I will schedule this to run every day at 8:30 am with the below line. for newhams_weekly you would schedule it to run once per week.
-The daily fcc uploads take place at 8:00am EST so I set it to run at 8:30 incase there is a delay.
+The daily fcc uploads take place at 8:00am EST so I set it to run at 8:30am by entering the following line.
 **30 8 * * * /usr/bin/python3 /etc/new_ham_finder/newhams_daily.py**

 More information on cron can be found below.